A Guide to Creative Project Management Software and Workflow

 Streamlined Workflow

-A CPM software offers a structured framework that fits the creative chaos of its projects.
+A Creative Project Management (CPM) software offers a structured framework that fits the creative chaos of its projects.
 It would simplify the complex workflow and coordinate the workflow of the team better.

 Customised Interface and Flexibility